 Pricing and Plans

 Hide.me offers three plans.
-They include a free option, which is limited to 2GB of data transfer, but which provides a good way to test out the service.
+They include a free no personal information required option, which is limited to 10GB of data transfer, but which provides a good way to test out the service.

 The pricing is as follows:

-- Free: Three server locations, 2GB of transfer, 1 connection
+- Free: Five server locations, 10GB of transfer, 1 connection

 - Plus: $5.42 per month, unlimited bandwidth, 75GB of transfer, one connection